cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 --- | ---
 `Header.BufferId` | Must be [MFX_EXTBUFF_MBQP](#ExtendedBufferID).
 `NumQPAlloc` | The allocated QP array size.
 `QP` | Pointer to a list of per-macroblock QP in raster scan order.
-In case of interlaced encoding the first half of QP array affects top field and the second – bottom field.<br><br>For AVC valid range is 1..51.<br><br>For MPEG2 QP corresponds to quantizer_scale of the ISO*/IEC* 13818-2 specification and have valid range 1..112.
+In case of interlaced encoding the first half of QP array affects top field and the second – bottom field.<br><br>For AVC valid range is 1..51.<br><br>For HEVC valid range is 1..51.
+Application’s provided QP values should be valid; otherwise invalid QP values may cause undefined behavior.
+MBQP map should be aligned for 16x16 block size. (align rule is (width +15 /16) && (height +15 /16))<br><br>For MPEG2 QP corresponds to quantizer_scale of the ISO*/IEC* 13818-2 specification and have valid range 1..112.

 **Change History**